Apple has revamped its MacBook Pro range, delivering a laptop that is thinner, lighter and more powerful than before.

 - Much larger trackpad with Force Touch

-The keyboard feels firm, certainly compared to the current MacBook Pro range, as it's based on the tech and shallow keys found in the current 12-inch MacBook keyboard.
+The keyboard feels firm, certainly compared to the now older MacBook Pro range, as it's based on the tech and shallow keys found in the current 12-inch MacBook keyboard.
 It's improved on the Pro, though, and feels more comfortable to type on.

 While the keyboard is identical in size on both the 13 and 15-inch models, the trackpad has doubled in size compared to the previous generation.
 It's now huge.
 But don't let its bigger scale put you off - we find the extra real-estate of both models makes swiping and navigating around the screen even better.
-It also doesn't physically click, yet feels like it does due to haptic feedback, similar to the iPhone 7's Home button.
+It also doesn't physically click, yet feels like it does due to haptic feedback, similar to the iPhone 7 and iPhone 8's Home buttons.

 The screen is also much brighter, crisper, and more colourful than before.
 The 13-inch model offers a 2560 x 1600 pixel resolution, while the 15-inch model offers 2880 x 1800 pixels.
 Both are 500-nits, so nice and bright.